AssemblyAI-Solutions/chunked-asr-public/README.md

 #### *Disclaimer:*

-- Not tested thoroughly for bugs
+- This is for demo purposes
-- Very rough edges
-- Email garvan@assemblyai.com for any support!
+- Please contact sflamini@assemblyai.com for support!